cotes2020/jekyll-theme-chirpy/_posts/2021-12-01-scalar-field-lagrangian-symmetry-considerations.md

 We may interpret this as the continuity equation for $$\pi^\nu$$.
 Then, $$T^{i \nu}$$ is the flux of $$\pi^\nu$$ through a surface of constant $$x^i$$.
 Or in spacetime, $$T^{\mu \nu}$$ is the flux of $$\pi^\nu$$ through a surface of constant $$x^\mu$$.

-So, this is what the stress-energy tensor really encodes: _the flux of canonical 4-momentum in spacetime_ [^3] .
+So, this is what the energy-momentum tensor really encodes: _the flux of canonical 4-momentum in spacetime_ [^3] .

-[^3]: In general relativity, the canonical stress-energy tensor does not necessarily encode momentum flux like the stress-energy tensor appearing in the Einstein field equations.
+[^3]: In general relativity, the canonical energy-momentum tensor does not necessarily encode momentum flux like the energy-momentum tensor appearing in the Einstein field equations.
 However, the distinction is not important in special relativity.

 ### Symmetry

-In the above picture of the stress-energy tensor, we find an interesting property: the stress-energy tensor is totally symmetric, i.e. $$T^{\mu \nu} = T^{\nu \mu}$$.
+In the above picture of the energy-momentum tensor, we find an interesting property: the energy-momentum tensor is totally symmetric, i.e. $$T^{\mu \nu} = T^{\nu \mu}$$.
 Let's see why.

 Recall that $$T^{\mu \nu}$$ is the flux of $$\pi^\nu$$ perpendicular to $$\pmb{e}_\mu$$.
 Now consider what it means for $$\pi^\nu$$ to have a flux perpendicular to $$\pmb{e}_\mu$$ : energy density $$\pi^0$$ is being transported along $$\pmb{e}_\mu$$ with conjugate-momentum $$\pi^i$$ in the $$\pmb{e}_\nu$$ direction.
 But due to conjugate-momentum in the direction $$\pmb{e}_\nu$$, there must flux perpendicular to the same, so $$T^{\nu \mu} = T^{\mu \nu}$$.